 Ethics training programs are multi-faceted

-Educating your employees in these issues will help promote ethical work practices and protect your company’s reputation.
+Educating your employees on compliance issues will help promote ethical work practices and protect your company’s reputation.

 You should also cover HR compliance training topics, such as equal employment opportunity and diversity training.
 This is very important if you’re serious about having a thriving, culturally diverse workforce.
 You can use different POV stories, to help your employees understand the struggles of people who come from different social and racial backgrounds.
 It will help foster respect across the board.